 Big Bend region, Texas

 The Texas course area, one of the most remote and geologically interesting in the Outward Bound system, lies along the US-Mexico border in southwestern Texas.
 The Rio Grande River carves a huge sweeping bend through the area earning its namesake, Big Bend National Park.
-This 750,000-square mile wilderness is an ideal setting for desert backpacking, canyoneering and rock climbing.
+This 750,000-square acre wilderness is an ideal setting for desert backpacking, canyoneering and rock climbing.
 Delicate desert flowers exist alongside fossilized trees millions of years old, mountain passes give way to steep-walled canyons and cliffs.

 The Chihuahuan Desert of Texas is usually dry, warm during the day and cool at night.
 Students may encounter hot sun or a snow shower.
 Desert temperatures vary widely.
 Night temperatures are often cooler, averaging 20 to 40 degrees Fahrenheit.